schnell18/play-latex/README.md

 # Introduction

-This is a repository of Latex studying exercises.
+This is a repository of LaTex studying exercises.